 I’m not sure how long I was in there for.
 I believe the session lasted for just 45 minutes.
 With just-perfect temperature water, the ability to float on my back effortlessly (without the ability to sink) and the soothing sounds of music in complete solitude, I drifted away.
 It was over too soon.
 As I got out and rinsed my body off, I realized that I didn’t feel weak or heavy.
 I simply felt relaxed.
 It was a mind+body relaxation.
 One I soon plan to visit again.

-My first float tank experience with MG was amazing.
+My first float tank experience with Myasthenia Gravis was amazing.
 I walked out of that room feeling calm, relaxed and peaceful.
 I am stable with my MG so I was more willing to see how the high concentration of magnesium in the water affected me.
 It affected me in only the best ways.
 Pain in my back decreased and I had a mind and body calm that lasted into the night.
 I was apprehensive but so glad I took the risk because believe me, I will float and float again!

 If you want to learn more about float tanks (‘sensory deprivation tanks’) and the said benefits on our health, you can do so here: Float Tanks